Deutsche Schule Melbourne

-Deutsche Schule Melbourne (DSM) is an accredited German School Abroad which opened its doors in 2008.
-The school offers bilingual education for primary school children up to Year 6 and is in North Fitzroy, a northern suburb of Melbourne, Victoria, Australia.
+Melbourne (DSM) is an accredited German School Abroad which opened in 2008.
+The school offers bilingual education for primary school children up to Year 6 and is in Fitzroy North, a northern suburb of Melbourne, Victoria, Australia.

-DSM is a member of Schools: Partners of the Future, an initiative of the German Federal Foreign Office.

 History

-DSM was established in 2008 on the site of the former St. Joseph's College, which was the earliest founding school of Samaritan Catholic College.
+DSM was established in 2008 on the site of the former St Joseph's College, which was the earliest founding school of Samaritan Catholic College.